 And they don’t get much more unique than the Bridled nailtail wallaby, thought to be extinct for over 30 years!
 This small, very shy macropod was ‘re-discovered’ by a fencing contractor in 1973.
 Today through the national recovery program there is a current population of over 200 in central Queensland.
 How did this critter get its name you ask?...well it has a nail like spur at the tip of its tail and has distinctive white lines forming a ‘bridle’ from the back of its neck to behind the forelimbs.

 Wally the platypus | Maxime Coquard © Queensland Government

-From the 'Wild West' to our tranquil streams, another of Fleay’s special creatures is the platypus.
+Moving over to our tranquil streams, another of Fleay’s special creatures is the platypus.
 Described as a 'hodgepodge' of more familiar animals, with the bill and webbed feet of a duck, the tail of a beaver and the body and fur of an otter, the platypus was once thought to have been a hoax!
 Elusive in the wild, you can enjoy the antics of these curious creatures at David Fleay Wildlife Park, in the only platypus display on the Gold Coast.

 2. Catch awesome wildlife shows by real Park Rangers

 If you’ve had a fascination with Park Rangers since the days of Skippy the Bush Kangaroo, you’re not alone.
 (If you don’t get it, google it!)
 At Fleay’s, we have ‘real’ Park Rangers who not only feed and care for our furry, scaly and feathered residents but can tell you all about their habitats in Queensland’s national parks.
 They are the real deal—Queensland Parks and Wildlife Service Park Rangers who protect our amazing parks and forests.

 Behind the scenes, our Park Rangers are as busy as bees, caring for our wildlife and sharing conservation messages and experiences with visitors.